A graze. A minor wound in which the surface of the skin or a mucous membrane has been worn away by rubbing or scraping.

 Definition taken from the HSE Approved list of biological agents www.hse.gov.uk/pubns/misc208.pdf

-Group 4 infections cause severe human disease and is a serious hazard to employees; it is likely to spread to the community and there is usually no effective prophylaxis or treatment available.
+Group 4 infections cause severe human disease and are a serious hazard to employees; they are likely to spread to the community and there is usually no effective prophylaxis or treatment available.

 - Hand Hygiene